 “I pledge allegiance to the flag of the United States of America and to the republic for which is stands one nation, under God, indivisible with liberty and justice for all.”

-These words, the Pledge of Allegiance, are often accorded a place of honor in American scripture, alongside the Declaration of Independence and the Constitution.
-This is ironic, since its message stands in opposition to the decentralist sentiments of those foundational documents.
-Where the Pledge talks about the indivisibility of the states, the Declaration speaks of the right of people to separate from their government.
-Where the Pledge speaks of “one nation,” the Constitution outlines the expansive rights of the states.
+The Pledge of Allegiance is often accorded a place of honor, alongside the Declaration of Independence and the Constitution, in the scripture of America’s civil religion.
+This is ironic, since the Pledge of Allegiance serves as something of a rejection of the main points of the Declaration of Independence and the spirit of the Constitution.
+While the Pledge talks about the indivisibility of the states, the Declaration speaks of the natural right of people to separate from their government.
+While the Pledge speaks of a monolithic nation, the Constitution is clearly a compact of sovereign states.

 Secession in Early America